International Alliance of Socialist Democracy: The break between Anarchists and Marxists

-Between September 2 and 7, 1872, the Hague Congress was held in which the final break between Marxists and Anarchists took place.
+Between 2 and 7 September 1872, the Hague Congress was held in which the final break between Marxists and Anarchists took place.
 Most of the delegates supported the Marxist theses approved in previous congresses, such as those relating to "the constitution of the proletariat into a political party" and the connection between the economic struggle and the political struggle.
 And, in addition, they agreed to the expulsion of Mikhail Bakunin and of his Swiss ally James Guillaume for not having dissolved the Alliance.
-The delegates in favor of the "anti-authoritarian" positions signed a manifesto showing their disagreement with the expulsion and decided to meet in Saint-Imier, to hold a separate congress in which the expulsion of Bakunin and Guillaume was annulled, did not recognize the General Council appointed in The Hague and approved a resolution that included the anarchist theses, insisting that "the destruction of all political power is the first duty of the proletariat" and that "all allegedly provisional and revolutionary political power [... ] cannot be more than a hoax."
+The delegates in favour of the "anti-authoritarian" positions signed a manifesto showing their disagreement with the expulsion and decided to meet in Saint-Imier, to hold a separate congress in which the expulsion of Bakunin and Guillaume was annulled, did not recognise the General Council appointed in The Hague and approved a resolution that included the anarchist theses, insisting that "the destruction of all political power is the first duty of the proletariat" and that "all allegedly provisional and revolutionary political power [... ] cannot be more than a hoax."
 It was also agreed that the regional federations would interact with each other outside the General Council, thereby de facto separating themselves from the IWA.
 Thus arose the Anarchist St. Imier International, with which the anarchist split from the International Workingmen's Association was consummated.

 Program and strategy

 The Alliance program, written by Bakunin, read as follows:

-In a letter he wrote to the Spanish Alliance member Tomás González Morago when the Alliance was formally dissolved, Bakunin explained the organization's strategy:
+In a letter he wrote to the Spanish Alliance member Tomás González Morago when the Alliance was formally dissolved, Bakunin explained the organisation's strategy: